This is not obvious to many people. Thereby they get into needless difficulties.

 Personally, I have gotten weary of too much discussion.

 I’m not the first one.
 Socrates already made it a central point of his teaching.
-He didn’t like the disputatious debates going on in the Athenian assemblies, and certainly not in a personal dialogue.
-In this, he saw no winner nor loser but only people giving each other beautifully expressed arguments with the intention of personal growth and insight, ‘wisdom’.
+He didn’t like the disputatious debates going on in the Athenian assemblies.
+In his preferred personal dialogue, he saw no winner nor loser but people giving each other beautifully expressed arguments with the intention of personal growth and insight, ‘wisdom’.

 The goal of discussion is to change the other, thus not being changed oneself.
 The goal of conversation is a change from inside, an opening oneself to the other and to one’s own inner growth.
-Socrates’ aim was an ‘initiative’ gaining of the insight how little had been known already, followed by a transformation into a ‘better person’ and – according to Socrates – therefore also a happier person, a ‘true philosopher’.
+Socrates’ aim was an ‘initiative’ insight into how little had been known, followed by a transformation into a ‘better person’ and – according to Socrates – therefore also a happier person, a ‘true philosopher’.

 Advantages and disadvantages in real, present-day situations.